Grayscale-Labs/its-marta/README.md

 In this project, you'll be filtering data from the [MARTA Rail Realtime RESTful API](https://www.itsmarta.com/app-developer-resources.aspx).

-The intent is to poll the API periodically, filter the results, and write the filtered data to a file (`out.json`).
+The intent is to poll the API periodically, filter the results, and write the filtered data to a file (`out.log`).
 See the "Goals" section below for details.

 The provided code is in [go](https://golang.org/) but feel free to start a new project from scratch if you'd prefer to use another language.
 Along the same lines, feel free to import additional packages / libraries as needed.